-Mutations happen often, and the human body has processes in place to correct most of these changes.
+Mutations happen often, and the human body is normally able to correct most of these changes.
 Depending on where in the gene the change occurs, a mutation may be beneficial, harmful, or make no difference at all.
 Therefore, the likelihood of one mutation leading to cancer is small.
 Usually, it takes multiple mutations over a lifetime to cause cancer.
 This is why cancer occurs more often in older people, for whom there have been more opportunities for mutations to build up.

 Types of genes linked to cancer

 Many of the genes that contribute to the development of cancer fall into broad categories:

 - Tumor suppressor genes are protective genes.
-Normally, they suppress (limit) cell growth by monitoring the rate at which cells divide into new cells, repairing mismatched DNA (a cause of mutations), and controlling cell death.
-When a tumor suppressor gene is mutated (due to heredity or environmental factors), cells grow uncontrollably and may eventually form a mass called a tumor.
+Normally, they suppress (limit) cell growth by monitoring how quickly cells divide into new cells, repairing mismatched DNA (which is often a cause of mutations; see below), and controlling when a cell dies.
+When a tumor suppressor gene is mutated (from heredity or environmental factors), cells grow uncontrollably and may eventually form a mass called a tumor.
 BRCA1, BRCA2, and p53 are examples of tumor suppressor genes.
-Germline mutations in BRCA1 or BRCA2 genes increase a woman's risk of developing hereditary breast or ovarian cancers .
+Germline mutations in BRCA1 or BRCA2 genes increase a woman’s risk of developing hereditary breast or ovarian cancers .
 The most commonly mutated gene in people who have cancer is p53.
 In fact, more than 50% of all cancers involve a missing or damaged p53 gene.
 Most p53 gene mutations are acquired mutations.
-Germline p53 mutations are exceptionally rare.
+Germline p53 mutations are rare.

 - DNA repair genes fix mistakes made when DNA is replicated (copied).
-If a person has a mutation in a DNA repair gene, these mistakes are not corrected.
-Mistakes that aren't fixed become mutations, which may eventually lead to cancer (especially if the mutation occurs in a tumor suppressor gene or oncogene).
-Mutations in DNA repair genes can be inherited in the germline (in Lynch syndrome , for example) or acquired.
+If a person has error in a DNA repair gene, these mistakes are not corrected.
+Mistakes that aren’t fixed become mutations, which may eventually lead to cancer (especially if the mutation occurs in a tumor suppressor gene or oncogene).
+Mutations in DNA repair genes can be inherited (such as with Lynch syndrome ) or acquired.